ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     This URI MUST NOT include the
     access token value and SHOULD be different for each access token issued in a request.
+    OPTIONAL.

-access (array of objects/strings)
+`access` (array of objects/strings):
-: RECOMMENDED.
-A description of the rights
+: A description of the rights
     associated with this access token, as defined in
     {{resource-access-rights}}.
 If included, this MUST reflect the rights associated with the issued access token.
 These rights MAY vary from what was requested by the client instance.

-expires_in (integer)
+    `REQUIRED`.

+`expires_in` (integer):
-: OPTIONAL.
-The number of seconds in
+: The number of seconds in
     which the access will expire.
 The client instance MUST NOT use the access token past this time.
 An RS MUST NOT accept an access token past this time.
 Note that the access token MAY be revoked by the AS or RS at any point prior to its expiration.
+    OPTIONAL.

-key (object / string)
+`key` (object / string):
-: OPTIONAL.
-The key that the token is bound to, if different from the
+: The key that the token is bound to, if different from the
     client instance's presented key.
 The key MUST be an object or string in a format described in {{key-format}}.
 The client instance MUST be able to dereference or process the key information in order to be able to sign the request.
+    OPTIONAL.

-flags (array of strings)
+`flags` (array of strings):
-: OPTIONAL.
-A set of flags that represent attributes or behaviors of the access token
+: A set of flags that represent attributes or behaviors of the access token
     issued by the AS.
+    OPTIONAL.

 The values of the `flags` field defined by this specification are as follows:

-"bearer"
+`"bearer"`:
 : This flag indicates whether the token is a bearer token, not bound to a key and proofing mechanism.
     If the `bearer` flag is present, the access token is a bearer token, and the `key` field in this response MUST be omitted.
 If the `bearer` flag is omitted and the `key` field